MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidnamecharactercount-canonical-property.md

 api_type:
 - COM
 ms.assetid: 6c7960a9-ccfa-4872-9729-e707bfd9b68e
-description: "Specifies the character count of the file that is attached to the document Outlook 2013 and Outlook 2016."
+description: "Specifies the character count of the file that is attached to the document for Outlook 2013 and Outlook 2016."
 ---

 # PidNameCharacterCount Canonical Property